 We’ll begin with the GYMAN Camping Lanterns.
 You can get two of these for less than $10 which is already a bargain, but this does come across as a bit suspect.
 After all, how good can they be with an average price of $5?
 Suffice it to say, we were pleasantly surprised and we think you will be too.

 Each of these lanterns contains 30 (admittedly fairly dim) LEDs.
 They’re powered by three AA batteries and claim to offer up to 12 hours of light before the batteries need to be replaced.
 The first set of batteries is included so you don’t have to spend any additional money in a pinch, which is nice.

 Despite their low price, these lanterns are pretty versatile.
 They have a magnetic base for stability and are both sturdy and water-resistant.
 It’s important to note the distinction between water-resistant and waterproof, though: you won’t want to take these out in a rainstorm.

 The GYMAN lanterns can handle their fair share of use, but they’ll likely leave more adventurous users feeling disappointed.
-That said, if you’re only planning to use them when it all goes wrong, they’ll get the job done.
+That said, if you’re only planning on using them when it all goes wrong, they’ll get the job done.
 Also, at less than $10, what do you have to lose?

-If you’re looking for something with a little more practicality, look no further than the Swiftrans Camping Lantern.
-A two-pack of these will set you back around $15 so they’re still not particularly expensive.
+If you’re looking for something a little more practical, look no further than the Swiftrans Camping Lantern.
+A two-pack of these will set you back around $15 so they’re still not particularly pricey.
 They are, however, far more durable, and do everything they can to make your life easier.

 The body of the lantern collapses down into itself and can be used as a torch in a pinch.
 Additionally, because the body is made of ABS plastic, it’s far less likely to shatter than a glass lantern.
 This model comes with six AA batteries, each lantern taking three at a time.
 So just how bright are they?